Quantitative bounds in the polynomial Szemer\'edi theorem: the homogeneous case: Introduction

-Previous results of the type recorded in Theorem \ref{main:thm} either concern linear configurations (when $k = 1$) or two-point non-linear configurations (when $n = 1$).
-For the linear case, the first bounds of the form \eqref{loglog bound} were obtained by Roth \cite{roth} when $n = 2$, and by Gowers \cite{gowers01} when $n \geq 3$.
+Previous results of the type recorded in Theorem \ref{main:thm} concern either linear configurations (when $k = 1$) or two-point non-linear configurations (when $n = 1$).
+For the linear case, the first bound for three-term progressions was obtained by Roth \cite{roth}, and for longer configurations by Gowers \cite{gowers01}.
 It is this latter approach we generalise.
-Gowers in fact provides the estimate
+Gowers in fact provides an explicit estimate for the exponent appearing in \eqref{loglog bound}, namely

-something we are not able to replicate when $k > 1$ (see \S \ref{structure} for more on this).
-For linear configurations with $n =2$ or $3$ there are further improved bounds available, see \cite{bloom14} or \cite{greentao} respectively.
+Replicating this when $k > 1$ entails the same issues encountered in addressing Conjecture \ref{tower conjecture}; see \S \ref{quantitative dependence} for more on this.
+Roth's bound has received a number of improvements, see \cite{bloom14} and the references therein, whilst Gowers's result has only been improved in the case of four-point configurations \cite{greentao}.

-For two-point non-linear configurations, the first quantitative bounds were obtained by S\'ark\"ozy \cite{sarkozyI, sarkozyIII} and the most general type of configuration were tackled by Lucier \cite{lucier06}, with a number of results in the interim (see the references in the latter).
-The best bounds available for general two-point configurations are summarised in a recent preprint of Lyall and Rice \cite{lyallrice}.
+For two-point non-linear configurations, the first quantitative bounds were obtained by S\'ark\H{o}zy \cite{sarkozyI, sarkozyIII} and the current records are found in a preprint of Rice \cite{rice}, with a number of results in the interim (see the references in the latter).

-For non-linear configurations of length greater than two, the only existing quantitative result is due to Green \cite{green02}, who considers three-term progressions with difference equal to a sum of two squares.
+As previously remarked, for non-linear configurations of length greater than two, the only existing quantitative result is due to Green \cite{green02}, who considers three-term progressions with difference equal to a sum of two squares.
 The logarithmic density of such numbers, together with their multiplicative structure, allows for methods unavailable for the sparser configurations considered in this paper.
 Employing Corollary \ref{homogeneous:thm} we obtain an alternative proof of Green's result.

 The structure of our argument is discussed in detail in \S\ref{structure}.
 In brief, our approach is to apply the method of van der Corput differencing to relate the non-linear configuration \eqref{main config} to a longer linear configuration